nachomartinez30/frontend-test/README.md

-# CBQA frontend candidate tes
+# CBQA frontend candidate test
 Thank you for your interest on being part of the CBQA family, in order to continue with the hiring process you have to complete this exercise.

 # Intructions